Now Reading

 The FAA issued the notice late on Tuesday, giving just three hours’ notice of the flight restrictions that are officially known as a ‘Temporary flight restrictions for Special Security Reasons’ or TFR for short.

-The TFR covers a radius of 10 nautical miles from coordinates based within the footprint of the El Paso International Airport (31.80722, -106.37639).
+The TFR covered a radius of 10 nautical miles from coordinates centered on the El Paso International Airport (31.80722, -106.37639).
+A Notice to Airmen (NOTAM) which provides further details of the airspace closure read:

 “The Federal Aviation Administration classifies the airspace defined in this NOTAM as ‘NTL Defense Airspace’.
 Pilots who do not adhere to the following procedures may be intercepted, detained, and interviewed by law enforcement/security personnel.”